Skip to main content

 Are Lupkynis or Benlysta steroids?
 How do they work?

-No, Benlysta (belimumab) and Lupkynis (voclosporin) are not steroid treatments; however, they both work in the immune system to help lower inflammation.
+No, Benlysta (belimumab) and Lupkynis (voclosporin) are not steroid treatments, but they both work in the immune system to help lower inflammation and symptoms associated with systemic lupus erythematosus (SLE) and lupus nephritis.

-Benlysta is a biologic treatment.
+Benlysta is a biologic treatment and is classified as a B-lymphocyte stimulator (BLyS)-specific inhibitor.
 A biologic is a large, complex molecule that is produced using specialized technology.
 Benlysta works by inhibiting the survival of B cells (a type of white blood cell) in the immune system.
-It is classified as a B-lymphocyte stimulator (BLyS)-specific inhibitor.
+In lupus, B-cells are overactive and produce harmful autoantibodies that attack healthy tissue.
+This helps to control an overactive immune system, improving symptoms like fatigue, and reducing disease flares associated with SLE and lupus nephritis.

-Lupkynis is a calcineurin-inhibitor that blocks a part of the immune system to help to control lupus nephritis and protect the kidneys from inflammation and further permanent damage.
+Lupkynis is an immunosuppressant classified as a calcineurin-inhibitor.
+It blocks a part of the immune system to help to control lupus nephritis and protect the kidneys from inflammation and permanent damage.
 It helps to calm overactive cells in your immune system that may attack the kidney.
-Lupkynis targets the T cells in the immune system, a type of white blood cell.
+Lupkynis targets the T cells in the immune system, a type of white blood cell involved in inflammation.

 When were these drugs first approved?